TimerHotel/Pathfinder/README.md

 Pathfinder.VisualizePath = true
 ```
 This is useful for debugging your paths.

-Pathfinder will automatically cancel movement if it is currently moving a player, and the player tries to move themselves

 **You can Disable Player Movement while the player is being moved by Pathfinder:**
 ```lua